English Programs

 The Creative Writing minor consists of 21 credits.

-The Film studies minor consists of 21 credits and and offers students a foundation in film genres, history, and theory, as well as film production and narrative storytelling.
+The Film studies minor consists of 21 credits and offers students a foundation in film genres, history, and theory, as well as film production and narrative storytelling.

 You’ll study the evolution of the English language and explore how literature communicates human experience and thought across time and place.